aaronkyle/social-development/thematic-issues/cultural-heritage/research-protocol_cultural-heritage-screening.md

 The deliverable for this cultural heritage screening exercise is a Cultural Heritage Screening Report which will include the following sections:

 * Section A: Report of archaeological and historical desk survey outcomes
-   - Presentation of findings of of the archaeological and historical surveys
+   - Presentation of findings of the archaeological and historical surveys
    - Locations and types of known cultural artefacts in the project area
    - Map of potential areas of past human habitation and other potential sites of archaeological significance in the CoW
    - Assessment of the likelihood of encountering new sites of archaeological significance in the project area